-Begun under the auspices of the Prison Yoga Project in 2012, Prison Yoga Santa Barbara became its own nonprofit last year.
+Founded by Ginny Kuhn in 2012 as the Prison Yoga Project, it became its own nonprofit under the name Prison Yoga Santa Barbara last year.
 The idea is to use the proven rehabilitative therapies of yoga, meditation, and mindfulness to reduce the impact of life’s traumas and the stress of incarceration.
 And it’s working.
 According to Sheriff Bill Brown

 “We at the Sheriff’s office are very proud to partner with Prison Yoga Santa Barbara and have them deliver this outstanding stress reliever to many of our inmates.
 Being in jail is stressful and difficult for anybody, especially female inmates, and the program has proven to be very effective at getting them to concentrate on positive thoughts and to help develop them into people who can make better decisions when they leave our jail.”